G4brym/django-cf/templates/durable-objects/README.md

 ## Setup and Deployment

 1.  **Install Dependencies:**
     *   **Node.js & Wrangler:** Ensure you have Node.js and npm installed.
-Then install Wrangler CLI:
+Then install dependencies with this command:
         ```bash
-        npm install -g wrangler
+        npm install
         ```
     *   **Python Dependencies (Vendoring):**
         List your Python dependencies (including `django` and `django-cf`) in `vendor.txt`.